 - Health education and communication

 - Environmental and occupational health services

 - Health care outreach and community care

 - Advanced study in public health, nursing, medicine, social work, or other health professions

-To learn more about the paths Health Studies alumni take after graduation check out the following video recordings of our 2020 and 2021 Alumni Panels!
+To learn more about the paths Health Studies alumni take after graduation check out the following video recordings of our recent Alumni Panels!

 A great way to develop and strengthen your skills is to pursue co-curricular opportunities.
 Advisors and professors are eager to talk to you about incorporating these types of experiences into your education.
 We also encourage students to get connected with a UWB Career Advisor to learn more about gaining professional experience and defining your career goals.
 A few examples of co-curricular opportunities are listed below.

 Within the Health Studies major, students are required to complete BHS 496 (Fieldwork in Health) during their final year.
 Fieldwork complements core Health Studies courses by offering students a population-level and community-based scholarly orientation and knowledge base to understand health.